 - Transition away from infant formula and onto cow’s milk.

-- Transition from mostly milk-based diet to mostly solid diet.
+- Transition from a mostly milk-based diet to a mostly solid diet.

 - Transition from mostly crawling to running circles in the house.

 It was a big change for us, so I wanted to share how we got through it.

 How to Transition from Infant to Toddler